PHP for Teen Depression Solutions

 Teen Depression Statistics

-Recent statistics reveal the prevalence of teen depression, shedding light on the significant number of adolescents affected by this condition.
+Recent statistics reveal the prevalence of teen depression, shedding light on the significant number of adolescent affected by this condition.
 In 2022, it was reported that 15.08% of young adults experienced at least one depressive episode, highlighting the widespread impact of depression among teens.

 The rates of adolescent depression in the United States have shown an alarming increase over the past decade.
 From 2009 to 2019, the prevalence of adolescent depression rose from 8.1% to 15.8%, indicating a substantial uptick in the number of teens grappling with depression.
 Furthermore, the data indicates that the increase in depression rates among adolescent girls was more pronounced at 12.0%, compared to boys at 3.7%, leading to a growing sex difference in adolescent depression over time.